 When I was about nine, a friend of the family gave me my first Little House book.
 I was immediately captivated by the stories within and read them over and over through the years.
 The copy I had contained wonderful illustrations to accompany the story by Garth Williams.
 I gave my set to my oldest daughter and it soon became scattered in their room.
 I purchased a second set about twenty years ago.

 About a year ago I wanted to read the books again for myself.
 Unfortunately, as I was going through boxes of books, I could no longer assemble a complete set between them.
-I wanted a set of books for ME now that would be hand-off for the rest of the family.
+I wanted a set of books for ME now that would be hands-off to the rest of the family.
 This time, my set of books was a huge upgrade from our two previous collections

 The story of the Little House books is the story of the Ingalls family from the period of about 1870 to 1886 over the course of nine books.
-The family in Little House in the Big Woods is made up of Pa, Ma, and sisters Mary, Laura and Carrie (Caroline).
-The live in a log cabin in the Wisconsin woods.
+The family in Little House in the Big Woods is made up of Pa, Ma, and sisters Mary, Laura, and Carrie (Caroline).
+They live in a log cabin in the Wisconsin woods.

 Visits with the family that lived in the area were a common happening as everyone pitched in and helped each other out so they would make it through the next winter and life would not be quite as hard.
 I still don’t quite understand the making a treat out of the maple syrup and snow – I’ve been intrigued enough to think about trying it myself but every time I contemplate it, it seems like it would end up being a big mess.
 My girls have asked about it, too, and I don’t have an explanation for it.
 Maybe there was something special in the snow one hundred years ago.